COVID-19

 Department policy will dictate the level of investigation needed for the incident you report to us.
 A Deputy Sheriff may need to follow-up by email, telephone, or in person, if the incident requires further investigation.

-If you need to file a police report, click on the link File a Report to start the process today.
+If you need to file a police report, click on the link below

 Since the beginning of March 2020, child exploitation CyberTips reported to the National Center for Missing and Exploited Children (NCMEC) have increased nationwide.
 NCMEC reports they have experienced a 106% increase in CyberTipline reports, from 983,734 reports in March 2019 to 2,027,520 in March 2020.